frederic-perez/AmE-dictionary/data/idioms.md

 __crack someone up__ :two: To make someone laugh very hard; to make someone break out laughing. _You and your jokes really crack me up._ _That comedian really knows how to crack up an audience._ _The lecturer would talk along sort of boring like, and then all of a sudden he would crack up everybody with a joke._
 __crash and burn__ To fail spectacularly. _Poor Chuck really crashed and burned when he made his presentation at the sales meeting._
 __creature of habit__ One who prefers the comfort and reliability of routine and habitual behavior.
+__cross (one’s) t’s and dot (one’s) i’s__ To do something carefully and make sure that every last minor detail is completed. _Make sure the legal team crosses their t’s and dots their i’s when drawing up the contract._
+__cross one’s mind__ _It never crossed my mind._
 __cross that bridge later__ To deal with a problem, issue, or situation at another point in time.
 It is recommended especially when the issue is not problematic at the moment.
 __cross that bridge when one comes to it__ :two: To delay dealing with a problem until it happens.
 __crushing blow__ A major defeat or setback that is devastating to the goals of a person, group, or organization.